 Of importance to the design was that the addition was to be climatically responsive by incorporating active and passive solar design principles.
-For instance, the louvres were positioned on north eastern side of the pavilion to increase ventilation and capture natural light.
+For instance, the louvres were positioned on the northeastern side of the pavilion to increase ventilation and capture natural light.
 Mechanically controlled Vental Venetians were planned to be solar receptive.
-The design also included wide eaves to provide an over hang and shade.
-In addition a 1200mm wide sunshade was proposed so as to allow morning sun in winter yet prevents harsh sun during the summer months.
-Furthermore, service spaces such as ensuite, WIR and WC were placed on south western side of addition to prevent solar gains.
+The design also included wide eaves to provide an overhang and shade.
+In addition, a 1200mm wide sunshade was proposed so as to allow morning sun in winter yet prevents harsh sun during the summer months.
+Furthermore, service spaces such as ensuite, WIR and WC were placed on the southwestern side of addition to prevent solar gains.

-All these principles were incorporated in a consistent design with a strong connection of existing house.
+All these principles were incorporated into a consistent design with a strong connection to the existing house.
 Flow through the house was improved by incorporating a new internal staircase which assists movement between levels more specifically to the garage and laundry areas.

 In a bid to make the existing house more habitable and add a contemporary edge the following optional alterations were also suggested:-

-A new modern kitchen fitout to improve connection with dining and outdoor entertaining areas.
+- A new modern kitchen fitout to improve the connection with dining and outdoor entertaining areas.

-The dining areas should be expanded by cutting down wall to kitchen adding a breakfast bar in conjunction with full width bi-fold doors to deck.
+- The dining areas should be expanded by cutting down the wall to kitchen adding a breakfast bar in conjunction with full-width bi-fold doors to deck.

-Finally, the wall in front of the laundry on ground floor should be shifted to increase area.
-This alternation however was dependent on the accessibility of spare tiles to patch floor.
+- Finally, the wall in front of the laundry on the ground floor should be shifted to increase area.
+This alternation, however, was dependent on the accessibility of spare tiles to patch floor.

 Project Number: 080501